glamorouslife/Research-Case-Studies-Course-/README.md

 4. Download the JSON file → rename it `credentials.json`.
 5. Move it to the `src` folder.
 6. Create a `.env` file inside `src` with:
+## Keeping Your Knowledge Base Fresh (Google Drive & Local)

+- **Google Drive:**
+  When you add, edit, or replace documents in your linked Drive folder, re-run the ingestion (`qd_retrive_new.py`).
+  This updates the vector index so the system uses the latest medical information.

+- **Tip:**
+  Keep filenames stable so updates are treated as replacements rather than duplicates.

    ```bash
    GDRIVE_CREDENTIALS_PATH="./src/credentials.json"